nswdpc/silverstripe-pwnage-hinter/docs/en/002_email.md

 Change value to be the name emails will come from e.g "My Company Security Division"

-Default: Account notifier
+Default: 'Account notifier'

 ## Templates

-Email templates can be overridden in your them, just place templates in the same location in your theme/<theme_name>/templates directory:
+Email templates can be overridden in your theme, just place the following includes and templates in the same location in your theme/<theme_name>/templates directory and edit as required.
+The templates shipped with this module are provided as a guide.

 ```
 Includes